nycpivot/tdp-core/plugins/tpb-home/README.md

 In order to do this we invoke the function `applyWithDependency` from the `context` with two TPB Surfaces: `AppRouteSurface` (coming from `@tpb/core-frontend`) and `HomeSurface` (provided by us — more on this later on).

 At this point you may be wondering: How do we know which surfaces are needed?
 The answer is that it depends on the parts of the application that you want to modify.
 We see in the [Home plugin documentation](https://github.com/backstage/backstage/tree/master/plugins/home) that adding the home page requires adding a `Route` component that takes in `HomepageCompositionRoot` as `element` and allows nesting our custom home page within it.
-Since we need to add a route to the app the `AppRouteSurface` is required. `HomeSurface` is also required.
-This is a necessary step to provide our own surface and wire it.
+Since we need to add a route to the app, the `AppRouteSurface` is required. `HomeSurface` is also required; this is a necessary step to provide our own surface and wire it correctly.

 We also want the home page to appear in the sidebar, so in a different invocation to `context.applyTo` we require the `SidebarItemSurface` (provided by `@tpb/core-frontend`) so that we can add a `SidebarItem` (also provided by `@tpb/core-frontend`) to it.